uncmatteth/BeTheChad/CONSOLIDATED_CHECKLIST.md

 ## For Future AI Assistants
 This project follows a strict set of development standards (see Development Standards section below).
-Current progress as of March 15, 2025:
+Current progress as of March 18, 2025:
 1. Music system core functionality is complete with:
-   - Audio playback (.mp3 and .m4a support)
+   - Audio playback (.mp3, .m4a, .wav, and .ogg support)
    - Rate limiting and caching
    - Range request streaming
    - Enhanced player UI with volume/progress controls
-   - Configured to use hosting server's `/home/chadszv/public_html/music` directory
+   - Using Namecheap server music files at `/home/chadszv/public_html/music`
+   - Fallback to hardcoded track URLs if API fails
    - Fixed URL prefix for music routes (fixing 404 errors)
 2. Security measures implemented:
    - Rate limiting on all endpoints